Determination of the efficacy of anti-infective compounds

 These tests can be performed in aerobic or anaerobic conditions.

-- Minimum Inhibitory Concentration (MIC, MIC50, MIC90).
+- Minimum Inhibitory Concentration (MIC, MIC50, MIC90) in liquid or solid medium.
 Depending on the mode of action of the compound, the determination of the MIC at different pH can be interesting, because it allows to analyze the efficiency of the molecule in intracellular pH conditions.

 - Minimum Bactericidal Concentration (MBC)